evoingram/evoingram/README.md

 I enjoyed creating this software so much, I decided to attend Lambda, and now that I've completed the program, I’m very excited to bring my resourcefulness and problem-solving skills to my next venture.

 I'm ALWAYS hustling, always have things to learn and do, so [here's what I'm currently working on](https://github.com/users/evoingram/projects/2).
+[Here are my notes and some extra tips and resources](https://github.com/evoingram/endorsement) I've picked up along the way at Lambda related to learning, interviewing, and job-searching.

 ### Contact me to help you create amazing software solutions!